-We gathered writers and thinkers to consider everything that happened over the past 12 months and asked them: What were the most important events of 2013—and what were the least?
+We asked writers and thinkers to tell us: What were the most important events of 2015—and what were the least?